 Cedar Landsman is a heart-centered community organizer, trainer, and consultant committed to deep community building for the purpose of radical social, economic and cultural transformation.
 She has worked in the field of social justice for over 15 years, from the global justice movement to the low-wage labor movement to the fight for a just and fair food system.
 She currently serves as Co-Director at Relational Uprising.
 Cedar holds a BA in globalization theory and social movement history from Hampshire College and Master’s degrees in Urban Planning and Latin American Studies from UCLA.

-Lucién Demaris, MA, has been a Somatics-based healer, educator and consultant for over fifteen years in the US and internationally, rooting his work in deep ecological values of mutual support and stewardship of the Earth.
-He was born and raised in Quito, Ecuador, and roots his work in the values of indigenous Kichwa and Shuar healers from his country.
+Lucién Demaris, MA, has been a Somatics-based healer and educator for over fifteen years in the US and internationally, rooting his work in deep ecological values of mutual support and stewardship of the Earth.
+He was born and raised in Ecuador, and roots his work in the values of indigenous Kichwa and Shuar healers from his country.
 He currently serves as Co-Director at Relational Uprising, where he developed a Relational Somatics frame for culture change makers.
-Lucién is a Guild Certified Feldenkrais Practitioner of Somatic Education, a California Licensed Acupuncturist, a Nationally Certified Bodyworker, and a member of the Social Transformation Project network of practitioners of the Art of Transformational Consulting,
+Lucién is a Guild Certified Feldenkrais Practitioner of Somatic Education and a Gestalt Practitioner in Community Engagement & Leadership.
+He is also a California Licensed Acupuncturist, a Nationally Certified Bodyworker, and a practitioner of the Art of Transformational Consulting.

 Our Theoretical Roots

 As our name implies, we teach a radical relational perspective on change work.
-As a change approach based on a humanistic orientation, we view human communities, organizations and movements as relational living systems with the capacity to self-organize, evolve, and emerge in response to changes in their environment, composed of, and nested within, complex networks of creative dynamic and emergent interrelationships.
+As a change approach based on a ecological orientation, we view communities, organizations and movements as relational living systems with the capacity to self-organize, evolve, and emerge resiliently in response to changes in their environment; and we view them as composed of, and nested within, complex networks of creative dynamic and emergent interrelationships.
 We push against cultures that view organizational entities as machines, people as cogs and management systems as a control process.
-Our approach is grounded in social constructionism and relational phenomenological theory, and integrates Gestalt philosophy, social neuroscience, somatic perspectives and indigenous epistemologies which see humans as radically prosocial animals and culture as a vital site of intervention.
+Our approach is grounded in social constructionism and relational phenomenological theory, and integrates Gestalt philosophy, social neuroscience, somatic perspectives and indigenous epistemologies which see humans as radically prosocial animals and culture as a vital site of intervention for social resilience.

-Our approach is embodied (i.e., asserts that attending to the quality of our physical-emotional or somatic experience of connection is a reliable way to access agency for change), developmental (i.e., assumes people are always striving to grow even in the midst of emergency, collapse, suffering, hardship, illness or poverty), existential (i.e., understands each human identity to be fluid, emergent and responsive to the compelling relational tasks confronting us in each given context).
+Our approach is embodied (i.e., asserts that attending to the quality of our physical-emotional or somatic experience of connection to “what is” is a reliable way to allow change to emerge); it is developmental (i.e., assumes people are always striving to grow even in the midst of emergency, collapse, suffering, illness, hardship, oppression or poverty ); it is existential (i.e., understands each human identity to be emergent, fluid and responsive to the compelling relational tasks confronting us in each given context and culture).

-It is also grounded in public narrative and public dialogue (i.e., assert that human contact and relating through appreciative dialogue and values-based narratives are the most reliable methods for gaining access to others’ perspectives and experiences and being changed by them, and also to build and organize a collective narrative for social change and shifting culture).
+It is also grounded in public narrative and public dialogue (i.e., assert that human contact and relating through appreciative dialogue and values-based narratives are the most reliable methods for gaining access to others’ perspectives and experiences, to be influenced and changed by them, and also to construct and organize a collective narrative for social change and shifting culture).
 It is also grounded in deep ecology (i.e., asserts the need to cultivate a culture that remembers and reclaim our role as living beings and stewards that rise to the challenge of embracing diversity and complexity in a living interdependent Ecosphere).